OULibraries/msys2-setup/README.md

 ```
 pacman -S --needed --noconfirm \
 mingw64/mingw-w64-x86_64-python2 \
-mingw64/mingw-w64-x86_64-emacs \
 msys/vim \
 msys/nano \
 msys/git \
+msys/rsync \
+msys/tar \
+msys/gzip
 ```

 See the [full docs for pacman](https://wiki.archlinux.org/index.php/pacman) if you want to learn more.
+Many other packages are available.

 ## Configure Vim

-Create a ~/.vimrc file that keeps vim from falling back on strict vi emulation:
+Create a `~/.vimrc` file that turns on syntax highlighting and keeps vim from falling back on strict vi emulation:

 ```
 echo "set nocompatible" >> ~/.vimrc
+echo "syntax on" >> ~/.vimrc
 ```

+If you become a habitual vim user, you may wish to look at other vim configuration options and add-ons.
+The [sensible.vim](https://github.com/tpope/vim-sensible) project is a good place to get started.

 ## Configure SSH